Merry Christmas in Spanish: “Feliz Navidad” and More Spanish Holiday Vocab

 It’s not so bad today, though.
 In the past, the “coal” was real, but nowadays it’s actually candy!

 Dia de los Santos Inocentes

-Right before Christmas on December 22nd, the Spanish National Lottery (called, El Gordo, “The Fat One”) goes on and it’s the biggest lottery draw in the world.
+Right before Christmas on December 22nd, the Spanish National Lottery (called, El Gordo, “The Fat One”) goes on.
+It’s the biggest lottery draw in the world!
 It’s a huge event, and everyone gets very excited about how much money they could win.